Oatlands is an historic town with the largest collection of colonial sandstone buildings in Australia, many of which were convict built.

 Oatlands is a 1-hr drive (80 km) north of Hobart.

-Oatlands is an Urban Location area within the local government area of Southern Midlands in Tasmania, it is located approximately 65kms from the capital Hobart and extends over an area of 211.018 square kilometers.
+Oatlands is an Urban Location area within the local government area of Southern Midlands in Tasmania, it is located approximately 65kms from the capital Hobart and extends over an area of 211.018 square kilometres.
 Oatlands has a recorded population of 683 residents and is within the Australian Eastern Daylight Time zone Australia/Hobart.

 If you are planning a visit to Oatlands we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Oatlands and think we’ve missed something, let us know and we’ll share it here.